Love Story 2050: Production

+The film draws on the story of the 1991 Telugu film Aditya 369; while the Telugu film deals with travel to the past as well as dystopian post-apocalyptic future, Love Story 2050 is exclusively about travelling to a utopian future-city of Mumbai in the year 2050.
+It is Bollywood's first utopian time travel film.

+Some parts were filmed in Adelaide, South Australia.
+Kaurna educator, cultural adviser, and dancer Jack Buckskin performed in the film with Taikurtinna, an Aboriginal dance group.

 The special effects were executed by four international firms.
 Two special effects houses – Weta Workshop (New Zealand) and John Cox (Brisbane, Australia) – have won an Academy Award for their work on international projects.

-Along with lead actors, Harman and Priyanka, a robot was seen playing a major role; viewers also get to see a teddy bear which appears to be more than a toy.
+Along with Harman and Priyanka, a robot was seen playing a major role; viewers also get to see a teddy bear, which appears to be more than a toy.

-Lead actress Priyanka Chopra played a double role so she coloured her hair twice: once red to portray the girl from future and then again black.
-The red-haired look is inspired from Harman Baweja's sister Rowena Baweja's painting which portrays woman of today and tomorrow.
+Priyanka Chopra played a dual role, for which, she had to color her hair twice, once red to portray the girl from the future and then black.
+The red-haired look was inspired from Baweja's sister, Rowena Baweja's painting, which portrayed women of today and tomorrow.
 The script of Love Story 2050 inspired her to do the painting.

-The first trailer of the film was shown on 21 March 2008 at the premiere of Race..
-Both lead promoted their film on the shahrukh khans's show kya aap paanchvi paas se tez hain.
+The first trailer of the film was shown on 21 March 2008 at the premiere of Race.

+It is Bollywood's first utopian time travel film.